Andrew-code2020/MS2/README.md

      - Footer via the social media icons
      - the contact us page Submit up your holiday in Ireland form button
      - the buttons under the flip cards toggle to reveal basic information
-     - the user can also click on the bottom left footer icons to see how the website was made
+     - the user can also click on the bottom left footer icons which directs the suer to resources that helped make the website was made
+     - The FAQ button contains a button to theleft of the text which toggles to reveal more text content on the chosen subject area.
-  - The flip cards on the Learn about Ireland and Explore Ireland pages allow the user to hover the mouse over the cards revealing features whereby the user may access further information.
+  - The user may hover the cursor over the pictures on the Learn about Ireland and Explore Ireland page to reveal options which present themselves as buttons which then toggle to reveal further text content.
+ -
 - Where can I go from here?
   - The navbar and footer are the exact same on each page (except the FAQ page where an alert bar offers a link to further information on travel advice) and with the current page highlighted yellow in the navbar the user is able to easily identify where they are and where they can go from here.
-  - The blue hover feature is also designed to indicate to the user that they can click on this icon/button/word in navbar and access further content.
+  - The blue hover feature is also designed to indicate to the user that they can click on this icon/button/word in the navbar and access further content.
+  - On the home page the cards (under the main hero image) when you hover the cursor over the grid panels the panel will turn green indicating that you may click here to reveal content.
+When the content is revealed the current panel which the content refers to is in yellow to help the user easily identify where they are on the page and which destination the infomration they are looking at is referring back too.

 * Original Wireframe link -